Using Windows Server Backup to Back Up and Restore Exchange Data

 The backup can be created on a local drive or on a remote network share.

 Only full backups can be taken.
-Log truncation will occur only after a successful completion of a full backup of a volume or folders containing an Exchange database.
+Log truncation will occur only after a successful completion of a full backup of a volume containing an Exchange database.